Using cf CLI Plugins

 Download a binary or the source code for a plugin from a trusted provider.

 Note: The cf CLI requires a binary file compiled from source code written in Go.
 If you download source code, you must compile the code to create a binary.

 Note: You cannot install a plugin that has the same name or that uses the same command as an existing plugin.
-You must first uninstall the existing plugin.
+If you attempt to do so, you are prompted to uninstall the existing plugin.

-cf push, the cf CLI halts the installation.
+cf pushcommand, the cf CLI halts the installation.

 Use the contents of the

 cf help CLI plugin management and Commands offered by installed plugins sections to manage plugins and run plugin commands.

 List all installed plugins and all commands that the plugins provide by running: